cinema is, by its very nature, designed to challenge many

 film, it's not about how Zidane shoots or tackles or runs,

-but how he waits, like a predator eyeing up
+but how he waits, like a predator surveying

 its prey and watching for an opportunity to participate